wrsturgeon/jax-attention/README.md

 many libraries already do this very well!

-Instead, this aims to be a clear, concise, and effecient implementation of the original attention algorithm from _Attention Is All You Need_, with extensive type annotations.
+Instead, this aims to be a clear, concise, and effecient implementation of the original multi-head attention algorithm from _Attention Is All You Need_, with extensive type annotations.
 The idea is that you can read this repo and intuit the entire algorithm, from start to finish.

 ## Why?